-LIVE WITHOUT HARMING!: LET US OPPOSE IMPERIALISM, MILITARISM, AND THE CULT OF VIOLENCE
+LIVE WITHOUT HARMING!
+OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 Many people take pride in the former empires of their “nations,” such as the Dutch, Spanish, French, Portuguese, Mongols, Italians, Arabs, Turks, Iranians, etc. However, behind that facade of glory, grandeur, and power so admired by imperialists and nationalists, great suffering is hidden from innocent people: